Wall Street Pummels ROL After Recent Earnings Report

 ROL’s Market Performance

-ROL stocks went up by 3.61% for the week, with a monthly drop of -1.72% and a quarterly performance of 26.70%, while its annual performance rate touched 61.97%.
-The volatility ratio for the week stands at 1.84% while the volatility levels for the past 30 days are set at 2.29% for Rollins Inc..
-The simple moving average for the period of the last 20 days is 0.22% for ROL stocks with a simple moving average of 27.74% for the last 200 days.
+ROL stocks went up by 1.87% for the week, with a monthly jump of 2.11% and a quarterly performance of 22.05%, while its annual performance rate touched 61.79%.
+The volatility ratio for the week stands at 2.14% while the volatility levels for the past 30 days are set at 2.22% for Rollins Inc..
+The simple moving average for the period of the last 20 days is 3.43% for ROL stocks with a simple moving average of 30.28% for the last 200 days.

 Analysts’ Opinion of ROL